boryas/clitools/README.md

 ## TODO
 * Lib for ini config files
-* Tab completion for rcli itself
-* Tab completion for the rclis!
 * Interface for trivial generic options like verbosity or debug (environment variables? well known files to consume?)
 * Auto generate recursive usage for dirs without run/usage